Joint M.Sc. Science Communication: Module Information

-Students will be introduced to a wide range of current innovations in science teaching with emphasis on the usage of demonstrations, IT and on-line resources.
-Topics covered include: basics of designing scientific experiments or demonstrations in lectures, classrooms or exhibitions; basic concepts of conducting interactive demonstrations; approaches to illustrate scientific principles; basic concepts and illustrations in teaching enhancements through IT and on-line resources.
-The topics will be introduced by lecturers who are known for their innovative teaching techniques and their experience, including lecture demonstrations, use of IT, and on-line teaching.
+Students will be introduced to a wide range of current innovative strategies in science communication with emphasis on the usage of demonstrations and technological resources to communicate and engage the public in Science.
+Topics covered include: basics of designing scientific experiments or demonstrations in lectures, classrooms or exhibitions; basic concepts of conducting interactive demonstrations; approaches to illustrate scientific principles; basic concepts, design in making online science videos for communication, developing STEM related IT-games to engage the wider public and illustrations in teaching enhancements through IT resources.
+The topics will be introduced by lecturers who are known for their innovative science communication techniques and their experience, including lecture demonstrations and use of technology.

 Research Project in Science Communication

 All students are required to conduct a research project in any topic in science communication.
 They will submit a research proposal for approval and work on gathering data for their project.
 Students will decide on the semester of their exam, nominate examiners and submit a written report of their research question.
 In addition to the review of the report, the student will present their work during an oral exam to their examiner and supervisor.
 For more information, see Research Project Information.